-Taking place across the theatre, studio spaces and public areas of the building, the festival’s rich programme runs from afternoon into the evening, and is a great event in which to soak up a wide range of cross art form experimentation and excellence.
+Taking place across the theatre, studio spaces, swimming pool and public areas of the building, the festival’s rich programme runs from afternoon into the evening, and is a great event in which to soak up a wide range of cross art form experimentation and excellence.

 Oliver Pitt (Golden Teacher) and Barry Burns (Radiophrenia) will perform this year’s Easterhouse Conversation - a collaborative composition commissioned by Platform.
 Conceived in 2015 it seeks to document stories, ideas and moments in the lives of the residents of Easterhouse.

 James Kelman and Tom Leonard, two of the leading writers of their generation, will read extracts from their work.
 The session will be introduced by Joey Simons, who has been researching the work of the Irish poet, novelist and playwright Freddie Anderson.
 A friend and contemporary of both James Kelman and Tom Leonard, Anderson was a long-time resident of Easterhouse and an influential figure in left-wing culture in Glasgow from the 1950s until his death in 2001.